 I used a strategy method to elicit second-round investment decisions, rather than having participants choose an investment option for round 1 and then actually drawing a ball from a bag to determine the outcome (after which they would have had to make their second round decision).
-As well as providing twice as much second-round information,27 the strategy method mitigated undesirable behaviour whereby a person who chose a number that led to a good outcome would perceive something 'lucky' about that number and continue
+As well as providing twice as much second-round information, 25 the strategy method mitigated undesirable behaviour whereby a person who chose a number that led to a good outcome would perceive something 'lucky' about that number and continue to choose it in the second round, regardless of their underlying preference over the risk and return of the different options.
+26 Participants were

-26 The microequity game, as well as all behavioural games, used real monetary notes for both demonstration purposes and the final decisions.
+24 The microequity game, as well as all behavioural games, used real monetary notes for both demonstration purposes and the final decisions.
 Piloting suggested that the use of paper tokens reduced the seriousness with which participants viewed the activity.
 Further, all numerical values corresponded to actual amounts in Pakistani Rupees (PKR), to avoid confusion mapping from game units to real units.
 As mentioned, the procedure of only paying out for one activity at the end of the workshop allows for the use of relatively large payment amounts for each activity.

-27 If one used the actual realisation of first-round outcomes to frame the second-round decision, one counterfactual second round decision would never be observed.
+25 If one used the actual realisation of first-round outcomes to frame the second-round decision, one counterfactual second round decision would never be observed.